seanmorris/pib/README.md

 # php-wasm build web mjs
-PhpWeb.mjs         # ⭐ import this module in your javascript if you want to use PHP in JS. php-tags.local.mjs # ✨include this with a script tag in your HTML if you want to use inline PHP php-web.mjs        # internal interface between WASM and javscript php-web.mjs.wasm   # Binary php-wasm
+PhpWeb.mjs         # ⭐ import this module in your javascript if you want to use PHP in JS. php-tags.local.mjs # ✨ include this with a script tag in your HTML if you want to use inline PHP php-web.mjs        # internal interface between WASM and javscript php-web.mjs.wasm   # Binary php-wasm